The Brown Bunny: Soundtrack re-release

 Australian indie label Twelve Suns re-issued The Brown Bunny soundtrack on deluxe gatefold vinyl on April 26, 2014.
 This reissue was fully authorized by Vincent Gallo and remastered from his master recordings.
 The re-issue was limited to 1000 copies.
 The first 5 tracks are from the film The Brown Bunny.
 The last 5 tracks were written before the movie and used as inspiration during filming.

+Japanese label Tulip Records released another re-issue of the soundtrack on gatefold vinyl in October 2021, also limited to 1000 copies.
+It was the first vinyl pressing to be released domestically in the U.S..
+Designed by Gallo, the cover features a woman performing fellatio, though it is not a still from the film.
+The packaging features a note from Gallo.
+Commenting on the cover, he stated that it was made to represent how the film was viewed on release, "It is the ultimate expression of the journalistic consensus on the film, the public's resulting reaction to that consensus, and the feeling they then thought about me personally".

 Home media

 In the U.S., Sony Pictures Home Entertainment released the film on DVD on August 16, 2005.

+In October 2021, the film received a limited edition release on Blu-ray, limited to 250 copies.
+It features the same cover art and packaging note as the vinyl release of the same year.